heyx3/MantleDiver.jl/design_docs/visuals.md

 The border between the inside of the pod (i.e. the UI) and the rest of the world is the "screen segmentation".
 It will be drawn as a thick line *in-between* character grid cells,
-    making it the only part of the render that isn't done through the character system.
+    making it the only diagetic rendered object that isn't done through the character system.

 The segmentation will be composed of straight lines and rounded 90-degree corners.
 Rendering is therefore done in two batches: